Prem199/project/README.md

 These uses the concepts of Php, Mysql.

-user must see that to Signup first he used to give an email id and that email id should not been use before to get signed up into the page. user must need to enter a username of minimum 5 characters and must ensure that a password consits atleast 1 uppercase, 1 special character, 1 lowercase and 1 number.
+user must see that for Signup first he used to give an email id and that email id should not been use before to get signed up into the page. user must need to enter a username of minimum 5 characters and must ensure that a password consits atleast 1 uppercase, 1 special character, 1 lowercase and 1 number.

 The data is stored in the database using phpmyadmin and Mysql and the user need to enter the email address or username to login.